oneki/oneki.github.io/docs/framework/form/040_bind.md

 ## useAsyncBind hook

 To create a asynchronous bind inside a wrapper component, you should use the **`useAyncBind`** hook.
-This hook has the same signature than the **[aysncBind](#asyncbind-method)** method but forces a rerending of the component when one of the observed value is changed
+This hook has the same signature as the **[aysncBind](#asyncbind-method)** method but forces a rerending of the component when one of the observed value is changed
 **`useAsyncBind`** accepts a async function as argument and only returns the value when the async function resolves.
 Until then, the result is not modified (returns the old one) but a loading flag is set to true

 ```jsx